Home Office Deductions and Business Type

 If your business is a partnership or multiple-member LLC (taxed as a partnership), you may be able to claim a home office space deduction on the same basis as employees of corporations.
 The IRS says:

-"You may be allowed to deduct unreimbursed ordinary and necessary expenses you paid on behalf of the partnership (including qualified expenses for the business use of your home) if you were required to pay these expenses under the partnership agreement."
+"You may be allowed to deduct unreimbursed ordinary and necessary expenses you paid on behalf of the partnership (including qualified expenses for the business use of your home) if you were required to pay these expenses under the partnership agreement, and they are trade or business expenses "

 Disclaimer: The information on this site is intended to provide a general overview of a topic, with further resources you can consult.
 The author is not a CPA or attorney and this information is not intended to be legal advice.
 Every situation is different.
 Before you make any tax decisions, check with your tax advisor,